Board of Directors

 An active contributor and thought leader in the fitness Industry, Kristen was recognised as the first Australian recipient of the prestigious “IHRSA Woman Leader Award in 2018”.
 In 2109, Kristen was recognised as the “Outstanding Western Sydney Executive Woman of the Year” In March 2020, Kristen was awarded the inaugural “Club Manager of the Year” at the Australian Fitness Awards.

 Kristen brings to the role, broad business, board, leadership and management experience.
 Kristen’s qualifications include an MBA (Distinction) from UOW and a Bachelor of Sports Science (Exercise Science).

 Daniel Pretzler is currently Chair of the Risk Management Committee.

 Michael is a Chartered Accountant who has focussed on the provision of audit, risk and governance related matters in a variety of industries for over 20 years.

-He has served on the Board of St Marys since 2011 and currently is Chair of the Risk Management Committee as well as serving on the Finance and Audit Committee.
-Michael and his wife Kate have two primary school aged children.
-He is also heavily involved in surf life saving, being the current President of Wollongong City SLSC.
+He has served on the Board of St Mary’s since 2011 and is currently Chair of the Finance and Audit Committee.
+Michael and his wife Kate (a St Mary’s alumni) are proud parents to two school aged children.
+He is also heavily involved in surf life saving having been a long-serving President of Wollongong City SLSC.

 The work of our Board of Directors is framed by these eight values.